brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-rosa-alcala.md

       Shenandoah, Plume, Ecotone, jubilat, Pleiades, Poetry Daily, Best New Poets, and The Best American Poetry.
 She is an Assistant Professor at Mount Holyoke College."
+  - person: giovanni-singleton
+    event_bio: "giovanni singleton earned a BA from American University and an MFA from the New College of California.
+She is the author of the poetry collections AMERICAN LETTERS: works on paper (2017) and Ascension (2011), which won a California Book Award for Poetry. singleton is founding editor of nocturnes (re)view of the literary arts.
+Her honors and awards include fellowships from the Squaw Valley Community of Writers, Cave Canem, and the Napa Valley Writers Conference.
+Her work has been anthologized widely and appeared on the Yerba Buena Center for the Arts building.
+Coordinator for the Lunch Poems reading series at the University of California–Berkeley, singleton has taught at Saint Mary’s College, Naropa University, and New Mexico State University."
 date: 2020-12-16 13:00:00 -0500
 end_date: 2020-12-16 14:00:00 -0500
 series: 188